Genetic load: Recombination/segregation

 Combinations of alleles that have evolved to work well together may not work when recombined with a different suite of coevolved alleles, leading to outbreeding depression.
 Segregation load occurs in the presence of overdominance, i.e. when heterozygotes are more fit than either homozygote.
 In such a case, the heterozygous genotype gets broken down by Mendelian segregation, resulting in the production of homozygous offspring.
 Therefore, there is segregation load as not all individuals have the theoretical optimum genotype.
 Recombination load arises through unfavorable combinations across multiple loci that appear when favorable linkage disequilibria are broken down.
 Recombination load can also arise by combining deleterious alleles subject to synergistic epistasis, i.e. whose damage in combination is greater than that predicted from considering them in isolation.
+Evidence was reviewed indicating that meiosis reduces recombination load, thus providing a selective advantage of sexual reproduction.

 Migration

-Migration load is the result of nonnative organisms that aren’t adapted to a particular environment coming into that environment.
-If they breed with individuals who are adapted to that environment, their offspring will not be as fit as they would have been if both of their parents had been adapted to that particular environment.
-Migration load can also occur in asexually reproducing species, but in this case, purging of low fitness genotypes is more straightforward.
+Migration load is hypothesized to occur when maladapted non-native organisms enter a new environment.

+On one hand, beneficial genes from migrants can increase the fitness of local populations.
+On the other hand, migration may reduce the fitness of local populations by introducing maladaptive alleles.
+This is hypothesized to occur when the migration rate is "much greater" than the selection coefficient.

+Migration load may occur by reducing the fitness of local organisms, or through natural selection imposed on the newcomers, such as by being eliminated by local predators.
+Most studies have only found evidence for this theory in the form of selection against immigrant populations, however, one study found evidence for increased mutational burden in recipient populations, as well.